pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

    - Equipment catalog, rental workflow, document management
    - This is our current focus, building on the portal framework to implement specific customer features
    - Next tasks:
+     - Implement integration infrastructure for third-party services
+     - Create Current RMS adapter with caching in Supabase
-     - Create rental listing and detail views for customers
+     - Build rental listing/detail views with synchronized data
      - Implement file upload for documents using react-dropzone and Supabase Storage
      - Build event timeline visualization with react-calendar-timeline